-In November 2015 a valiant attempt was made to rescue and resuscitate two elephants that had become stuck in the mud at the Gubu mouth of the Ume River in Zimbabwe.
-Sadly the elephants, as a result of the intense heat, were too far gone to carry on, but this wasn’t for lack of everyone trying.
+In November 2015, a valiant attempt was made to rescue and resuscitate two elephants stuck in the mud at the Gubu mouth of the Ume River in Zimbabwe.
+Sadly, due to the intense heat, the elephants were too far gone to carry on, but this wasn’t for lack of everyone trying.
+Written by Nick Milne

 You win some, you lose some, and it is with a very heavy heart that I have to say that we lost this battle.
-There comes a point in every rescue operation where all you are doing is delaying the inevitable and prolonging the suffering, and these two elephants were sadly too far gone, so the decision was made to put them down.
+There comes a point in every rescue operation where all you do is delay the inevitable and prolong the suffering.
+These two elephants were sadly too far gone, so the decision was made to put them down.

-We tried everything we could from feeding them oranges to giving them enemas in order to try to give them enough energy to get back up on their feet.
-And we were so close so many times, but they were just too dehydrated and exhausted to continue their fight for survival.
+We tried everything we could, from feeding them oranges to giving them enemas to try to give them enough energy to get back up on their feet.
+We were so close so many times, but they were just too dehydrated and exhausted to continue their fight for survival.

 Nevertheless, on behalf of everyone who pulled out all the stops to try to save these two elephants, we wish to thank Lisa from the Aware Trust Zimbabwe, Debbie and Andries from KAWFT for their advice and support, and everyone else involved for doing everything they could to help.